 Both Meryl Streep and Oprah Winfrey have four honorary degrees (so twice as many as Hasso), but I don’t recall anyone referring to Meryl Streep as Prof. Dr. h.c. mult Meryl Streep or Prof. Dr. h.c. mult Oprah Winfrey.
 This should not need to be explained, but you are not supposed to add what amounts to fake degrees to your profile in an attempt to trick people.

 How Honorary P.h.D’s Work and Who Gets Them

-Now lets us discuss the honorary Ph.D for a moment.
+Now lets us discuss the honorary Ph.D. for a moment.
 Honorary P.h.Ds are given out like candy often for providing a commencement speech.
 The work involved in getting one is nothing, and they are usually given out to high-profile individuals.
-There is also an ethic involved with honorary Ph.Ds.
+There is also an ethic required with honorary Ph.Ds.
 That is, you are not supposed to pretend it is a real Ph.D.
-They are basically a joke Ph.D.
+They are a joke, Ph.D.
 Again, honorary Ph.Ds are given to entice celebrities to provide a commencement ceremony speech.
-A real P.h.D can take 4 years to attain and only about 1 out of 140 people (in the US at least) to attain an undergraduate degree ever attain a Ph.D.
+A real P.h.D can take four years to attain and only about 1 out of 140 people (in the US at least) to achieve an undergraduate degree ever attain a Ph.D.

 This is explained in the following quotation from Wikipedia.